bodo-run/bodo/README.md

 # `bodo`

+Read the [Design Document](./DESIGN.md) to see what am I cooking. 👨🏽‍🍳

 > [!WARNING]
 > This project is currently in development and is not ready for production use.
 It's open source just so I can use free CI!